Frequently Asked Questions

 beta & arc teams

-• A beta reader is a test reader of an unpublished manuscript who gives feedback to the author from their point of view.
+A beta reader is a test reader of an unpublished manuscript who gives feedback to the author from their point of view.
 This feedback can be used by the author to fix remaining issues with plot, pacing, and consistency.
 These manuscripts are still in the middle of the editing process and have not undergone line or copy edits.
 Beta readers should not be looking at grammar, syntax, spelling or punctuation, but at the story structure and components only.

 An ARC reader is someone who receives a finished, fully polished book before its publication and provides feedback, reviews, and generates interest in the upcoming release.
 ARC stands for Advance Reader Copy: digital copies of a book that are sent pre-release day to ARC readers.
 ARC readers are an important part of the publishing process because their reviews can help potential readers decide if the book is right for them before it's released.

-After we get that agreement back with your signature we'll add you to the team and you'll start receiving sign-up emails for our Beta and ARC Campaigns as they come out.
-If you're interested in joining a campaign simply sign up for it via the email.
+Once you’re a member of the team, you’ll start receiving sign-up emails for our Beta and ARC Campaigns as they come out.
+If you're interested in joining a campaign simply sign up for it via the form in the email.
 The dates and descriptions will be included.
-You'll receive an electronic copy of the manuscript you've signed up for on the first day of the Campaign and your feedback or reviews will be due by the last day of the Campaign.
-Beta and ARC Campaign windows are usually 2-4 weeks long with minor variations.
+You'll receive an electronic copy of the manuscript you've signed up for on the first day of the Campaign, and your feedback or reviews will be due by the last day of the Campaign.